OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

     * 1x 50kΩ
     * 1x 5kΩ <!-- debounce resistors -->
 * 1x 100nF capacitor

-* Use the same components as in the first circuit above.
-* You may need a few more jumper wires handy.
+* More M-M jumper wires

 #### Hooking Up the Components

-Turn the Omega off before changing your circuit.
-Then, do the following:
+1. Remove the push button, the LED, and the 200Ω resistor from the breadboard.
+Also unplug the Vcc rail from the Omega.
+1. Put the push button in a new location, not connected to anything.
+Then connect one side of the switch to the ground rail.

-1. Connect one end of the switch to the 50kΩ resistor, and the other end of that resistor to Vcc.
+1. Then connect one end of both the 5kΩ and 50kΩ resistors to the other side of the switch.
-1. Connect the switch's bottom pin to ground.
+1. Connect the other end of the 50kΩ resistor to the Vcc rail.
-1. Connect one end of the 5kΩ resistor to the same point where the switch and 50kΩ resistor are connected, and the other end to an empty row on the breadboard.
+1. Connect the other end of the 5kΩ resistor to an empty row.
+Then connect one end of the capacitor to the same row, and the other end to ground.
-    * We'll call this the **button pin**.
+    * We'll call the row where the resistor and the capacitor are connected the **button line**.
-1. Connect one end of the capacitor to ground, and the other to the button pin.
-1. Connect `GPIO0` on the Expansion Dock to the button pin using a jumper wire from the Expansion Dock to the breadboard.
+1. Connect GPIO0 on the Expansion Dock to the button line with a M-M jumper wire.
 1. Place the LED back on the breadboard by doing the following:
-    1. Connect the cathode to GPIO 1 using a jumper wire from the breadboard to the Expansion Dock.
+    1. Connect the cathode to GPIO1 using a jumper wire from the breadboard to the Expansion Dock.
     1. Connect the anode to one end of the 200Ω resistor.
 1. Connect the other end of that resistor to ground.
+1. Finally, connect the breadboard's ground and Vcc rails to the Omega's ground and 3.3V pins on the Expansion Dock.

 Your circuit should look like this: